Welcome to Hot Pod, a newsletter about podcasts. This is issue 110, published March 7, 2017.

 A quick note of the sausage-making variety: I had originally planned this issue around the theme of platforms, which, in podcasting and just about everywhere else, seems to be the defining problem of our media-consuming era.
 However, the piece of news on which I had hoped to hang the week got pushed back for some reason or other, and I thought it would be bad form to break the embargo or perform some interpretative dance around the hole it leaves behind while continuing on with the theme.
 (The news is scheduled to roll out soon enough, though.
 You’ll know it when you see it.)
 Anyway, it’s all good, as this week turned out to have a thread of its own.
 You’ll figure that out soon enough.

 That’s probably way more preamble than necessary.
 Let’s jump into the week.

-Midroll Executive Producer leaves to start own venture.
+Midroll executive producer leaves to start her own venture.
 Gretta Cohn, the company’s New York-based executive producer of show development, is breaking off to form her own production company.
-Identifying details of the new venture — including a name, focus, and initial client list — will be rolled out in the coming weeks, but Cohn hit me up last week to tell me that the business will be a production company that’s closer to something like Pineapple Street Media than a straightforward podcast network.
-“We’ll produce shows for a variety of partners, and help brands and individuals create highly produced podcasts, from start to finish,” she said, noting that the company will specialize in highly edited and sound design–rich work.
+Identifying details of the new venture — including a name, focus, and initial client list — will be rolled out in the coming weeks, but Cohn told me last week that the business will be a production company that’s closer to something like Pineapple Street Media than a straightforward podcast network.
+“We’ll produce shows for a variety of partners and help brands and individuals create highly produced podcasts, from start to finish,” she said, noting that the company will specialize in highly edited and sound design–rich work.
 The company will also be producing original work.